snap-stanford/snap-python/doc/source/reference/graphs.rst

         Provides values of attributes for the edge *EId*.
 Only attributes with an assigned value are provided.
 Attribute values are converted to strings and returned in *ValueV*, which must be of type *TStrV*.

+     .. describe:: GetAttrENames(IntAttrNames, FltAttrNames, StrAttrNames)

+        Fills *IntAttrNames* with the list of int edge attribute names, *FltAttrNames* with a list of float edge attribute names, and *StrAttrNames* with a list of string edge attribute names.
+        *IntAttrNames*, *FltAttrNames*, and *StrAttrNames* should all
+        be of type *TStrV*.

    Below is some code demonstrating the use of the :class:`TNEANet` class: